xuwei-k/sbt-assembly/CONTRIBUTING.md

 **Repro steps are the most important part of a bug report.** If the developers cannot reproduce the problem in one way or the other, the problem can't be fixed.
 Telling them the error messages is not enough.

 ### problem
 Next, describe the problem, or what you think is the problem.
-It might be "obvious" to you that it's a problem, but it could actually be an intentional behavior for some backward compatibility etc. For complication errors, include stack trace.
+It might be "obvious" to you that it's a problem, but it could actually be an intentional behavior for some backward compatibility etc. When available, include stack trace.
 More raw info the better.

 ### expectation
 Same as the problem.
 Describe what you think should've happened.